zedlopez/ifm/Writing with Inform.md

 	An apple is here.
 The description is "Shiny."
 It is edible.

 Quotations always use double-quotation marks, which aren't part of the text.
-So the description here is just the five letters and full stop in between the marks:
+So the description here is just the five letters and full stop in between the marks.

-	> EXAMINE APPLE
-	Shiny.

 That seems straightforward, but there are three conventions to watch out for.

-1. Square brackets [ and ] inside quoted text don't literally mean [ and ].
+1. Square brackets `[` and `]` inside quoted text don't literally mean "[" and "]".
 They're used to describe what Inform should say, but in a non-literal way.
 For example,

        "Your watch reads [time of day]."

-might produce ``Your watch reads 9:02 AM.`` These are called "text substitutions".
-They're highly flexible, and they can take many different forms.
+   might produce ``Your watch reads 9:02 AM.`` These are called _text substitutions_.
+They're highly flexible, and can take many different forms.

 2. Single quotation marks at the edges of words are printed as double.
 So:

 	   "Simon says, 'It's far too heavy to lift.'"

    produces ``Simon says, "It's far too heavy to lift."``

 3. Texts which end with sentence-ending punctuation – full stop, question mark, exclamation mark – are printed with a line break after them.
 So:

-	say "i don't know how this ends";
+	   say "I don't know how this ends";
 	   say "I know just how this ends!";

    would come out quite differently – this doesn't affect the appearance of the text, but only the position where the next text will appear.
-Something to be careful about is that this only applies when the punctuation occurs at the end of a "say", as in these examples.
+Something to be careful about is that this only applies when the punctuation occurs at the end of a `say`, as in these examples.
 (It doesn't apply when a varying textual value is printed, using some text substitution, because then the pattern of where line breaks occur would be unpredictable – sometimes the value might end in a punctuation mark, sometimes not.)

 These three punctuation rules for texts feel very natural with practice, and Inform users sometimes don't realise the third rule is even there, because it just seems the right thing to happen.
 But occasionally the rules get in the way of what we want to do.
-(For instance, how do we get a literal [ or ]?
+(For instance, how do we get a literal ``[`` or ``]``?
 What if we want a single quote mark where Inform thinks we want a double, or vice versa?)
 So we'll come back to these rules in more detail in the chapter on [Text].

 Inform also reads other punctuation marks.
-Colon ":" and semicolon ";" turned up in the previous section, in the writing of rules.
+Colon `:` and semicolon `;` turned up in the previous section, in the writing of rules.

-As these examples begin to show, Inform source imitates the conventions of printed books and newspapers whenever there is a question of how to write something not easily fitting into words.
-The first example of this is how Inform handles headings, but to see why these are so useful we first look at Problems.
+	Before taking the crate:
+		if the player is wearing the hat: now the hat is in the crate;
+			say "As you stoop down, your hat falls into the crate."

+The colon `:` indicates that a run of instructions (called _phrases_ in Inform, for traditional reasons) follows, and note that there are two of them in this definition.
+The semicolon `;` divides one phrase from another.
+But this would be wrong:

+	Before taking the crate:
+		if the player is wearing the hat: now the hat is in the crate. say "As you stoop down, your hat falls into the crate."

+The only difference is the full stop `.` at the end of the third line.
+That ends the rule, so Inform then tries to read the `say` line is if it were a new sentence or rule, which will not make any sense.

+Rules can leave out the colon and replace it with a comma `,` in just one case, when there is only one phrase which follows.
+So this:

+	Instead of taking the crate, say "It's far too heavy to lift."

+means the same as:

+	Instead of taking the crate:
+		say "It's far too heavy to lift."

 ### See Also